Chart Color Schemes

 In terms of cultural diversity, Peregian Springs records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Peregian Springs had a cultural diversity level above average, with 8.3% of its population speaking languages other than English at home and 27.8% born overseas.
-Christianity was the predominant religion in Peregian Springs, comprising 43.2% of its population.
-Notably, Judaism was overrepresented compared to the rest of Queensland, making up 0.3% of Peregian Springs' population versus 0.1%.
+Peregian Springs had a higher than average cultural diversity, with 8.3% speaking a language other than English at home and 27.8% born overseas.
+Christianity was the predominant religion, comprising 43.2%.
+However, Judaism was overrepresented at 0.3%, compared to Regional Qld's 0.1%.

 Frequently Asked Questions - Diversity